Hey! So today we are going to discuss the “in” and “not in” operators in Python.

 Output:

-Firstly, we have initialised a list list1
+- Here we have initialised a list of integers

-, a string string1
+, a stringstring1

-and a tuple tuple1
+and a tupletuple1

-evaluates into a True.
-Which signifies that the value 5 is found inside the list.
+evaluates into a True, which signifies that the value 5 is found inside the list in Python. - Similarly, using the “in” operator we also confirm the presence of the string “is” in

 .

-Python “not in” operator
+Python “not in” Operator

-operator works.
-It also checks the presence of a specified value inside a given sequence but it’s return values are totally opposite to that of the in
+The “not in” operator in Python works exactly the opposite way as the “in” operator.
+It also checks the presence of a specified value inside a given sequence but its return values are totally opposite to that of the “in” operator.

 #not in operator working